Qqwy/cc_freeops/README.md

 - `Foo` is a child class of `FreeOperators`.

-This has been used in this simple library to define the following operators:
+This has been used in this simple library to define the following free operators:

 - `+` if `+=` is defined.
-- `-` if `i=` is defined.
+- `-` if `-=` is defined.
 - `*` if `*=` is defined.
 - `/` if `/=` is defined.
 - `%` if `%=` is defined.